Browse by Era

 Islamic Ethiopia - Islam in the Horn of Africa

-Islamic Ethiopia encompasses the rich history of Islam in the Horn of Africa, from the first Hijra when early Muslims sought refuge in the Christian Kingdom of Axum in 615 CE, through the rise of powerful Islamic sultanates like Ifat and Adal, to the diverse Muslim communities that comprise roughly one-third of modern Ethiopia's population.
-This unique Islamic tradition developed in close proximity to ancient Christian civilization, creating complex patterns of coexistence, conflict, and cultural exchange.
+Islamic Ethiopia spans the history of Islam in the Horn of Africa, from the first Hijra of refuge in Christian Axum (615 CE), through sultanates like Ifat and Adal, to the Muslim communities that form about a third of modern Ethiopia, developing alongside an ancient Christian civilization.

 Jamal al-Din al-Afghani: The Revolutionary Pan-Islamist